You may wonder why I’ve dedicated an entire guide to something as simple as a bee and how to start your journey into backyard beekeeping.

 - Smaller bee-space results in more delicate combs and the need for precise work

-Hive Maintenance and Winterizing
+Hive Maintenance and Winterizing for Backyard Beekeeping

-Regularly inspecting your beehives is a necessity to ensure health and honey production are up to par, and keep a close eye on the state of your hive parts.
+Regularly inspecting your beehives is necessary to ensure health and honey production are up to par.
+In addition, it will allow you to keep a close eye on the state of your hive parts.

 Even in less intrusive hive designs, inspections can be stressful for your bees.
 Inspecting too often can result in colonies vacating to find less disturbed living quarters.
-You’ll want to keep this inspection schedule up during the warm months of the year.
+You’ll want to keep this inspection schedule up during the warm months.

 During your inspections, you should be checking the following things: